-DV accounts for 26% of crimes in Minnesota

-I in 4 women will be a victim of domestic violence in the United States

-An estimated 65,000 primary and secondary victims (family members and friends) receive services from battered women's programs in Minnesota on a yearly basis.

-• SPIP serves 5,400 annually
+- DV accounts for 26% of crimes in Minnesota - 1 in 3 women will be a victim of domestic violence - An estimated 65,000 primary and secondary victims (family members and friends) receive services from battered women's programs in Minnesota on a yearly basis.
+SPIP serves 5,400 annually

+Regional Impact
-• Over 80% of victims in Minnesota did not report the incident to law enforcement

-The St. Paul Police had more than 12,000 domestic violence related calls for service in 1 year

-Ouring 6 months following DV incident, 32% are victimized again

-In Minnesota, more than 13,000 Orders for Protection are filed annually
+• Over 80% of victims in Minnesota did not report the incident to law enforcement The St. Paul Police had more than 12,000 domestic violence related calls for service in 1 year During 6 months following DV incident, 32% are victimized again In Minnesota, more than 13,000 Orders for Protection are filed annually